 Replace traditional fried tortilla chips with baked, whole grain crackers.
 Not only will you eliminate a considerable amount of fat from your dish, but you will also reap the benefits of a whole grain ingredient.
 Whole, or unrefined, grains are excellent sources of fiber and potassium.
 They provide your body with energizing complex carbohydrates and have even been linked to a lower risk of heart disease, diabetes, certain cancers and other health problems, according to the Harvard School of Public Health.

 Shrimp, like avocados, have been wrongly accused of having adverse affects on an otherwise well-balanced diet.
-They also contain "healthy" fats -- in this case, omega-3 fatty acids, which may help reduce numerous health risks such as heart disease and arthritis.
+They also contain "healthy" fats — more specifically, omega-3 fatty acids, which may help reduce numerous health risks such as heart disease and arthritis.
 Shrimp is also an excellent source of protein, selenium and various vitamins.
 Prepare the shrimp as though you plan to serve traditional shrimp cocktail; then simply replace the red stuff with the green stuff.

 Enjoy a dollop of guacamole on homemade quesadilla wedges.
 These serve as heartier, more substantial snacks but are still full of good nutrition.
 Fill a whole grain tortilla with healthy ingredients of your choice.
 If you include meat, be sure it is completely pre-cooked.
-Fold the tortilla in half, brush the top with olive oil, and bake the quesadilla until it is just slightly crispy.
+Fold the tortilla in half, brush the top with olive oil, and bake or grill the quesadilla until it is just slightly crispy.
 Cut it into wedges to use for dipping.
-Keep the fat to a minimum by using lean meat cooked in oil instead of butter.
+Keep the fat to a minimum by using lean meat cooked in olive oil instead of butter and a small amount of cheese.